Sisi says Egypt won't stand idle in Libya if security is threatened

 But the former officer from the regime of toppled Muammar Gaddafi is very unpopular in much of western Libya after his 14-month assault on Tripoli, which displaced some 200,000 people.

-On the flight some tribesmen were chanting “Sisi” and “Khalifa Haftar”, a video posted online showed.

-In June Sisi said Egypt could act militarily either if the House of Representatives requested this, or simply based on the U.N. charter of a right of self-defence.

-Reporting by Ulf Laessing, Mohamed Wali, Mohamed Hendawy, Omar Fahmy and Mahmoud Mourad, Editing by William Maclean
+Reporting by Ulf Laessing, Mohamed Wali, Mohamed Hendawy, Omar Fahmy and Mahmoud Mourad; Writing by Ulf Laessing; Editing by William Maclean